erikvip/karos/Readme.md

 # Raspberry PI KarOS Setup Notes

+**This is an unfinished, early alpha version, and as such is not ready for production use.
+It is here for historical purposes only.
+The ads7846 touchscreen is also a resistive touch screen and performs rather poorly.
+Won't be updated until I get new hardware and motivation.**

 ## Overview

 The main goal of this project is to provide an touch screen mp3 player for my vehicle using a Raspberry PI.
 Also looking to add MTP support so Android (iphone?) phones can be played directly by passengers.